 1. The QueueProducer's DataWriter sends directly the samples to all the replicas.
 This is the preferred way to distribute the sample as it provides the best performance, especially with the usage of multicast.
-See Figure 7.2.
+See Figure 7.2: Direct Sample Distribution on the facing page.

-Figure 7.2 Direct Sample Distribution
+Figure 7.2: Direct Sample Distribution

 2. The QueueProducer's DataWriter sends the samples to only a subset of the replicas, usually one.
-Then the replicas that receive the samples broadcast these samples to all the other replicas, as seen in Figure 7.3.
+Then the replicas that receive the samples broadcast these samples to all the other replicas, as seen in Figure 7.3: Relayed Sample Distribution on the next page.

-Figure 7.3 Relayed Sample Distribution
+Figure 7.3: Relayed Sample Distribution

 In this release, the decision of whether or not a replica should broadcast the received samples to the other replicas is taken by the QueueProducer's application on a per-sample basis by marking the sample with the flag DDS_REPLICATE_SAMPLE.
-This can be done by using the DataW-riter 's write_w_params() operation and setting the bit DDS_REPLICATE_SAMPLE in the flag field of WriteParams_t.
+This can be done by using the DataW- riter 's write_w_params() operation and setting the bit DDS_REPLICATE_SAMPLE in the flag field of WriteParams_t.